Clinical-Genomics/scout/docs/user-guide/panels.md

 You can also use this example [Excel template](../static/scout-3-panel-file-example.xlsx) as a starting point.
 When you are ready to update the gene panel simply:

-1. choose **"Save as..."** in Excel and select **"Comma Separated Values (.csv)"** as the format
+1. choose **"Save as..."** in Excel and select **"tab delimited Text"** as the format
-2. fill out the form in Scout and upload the "*.csv" file to update your gene panel
+2. fill out the form in Scout and upload the file to update your gene panel

 **When creating a new panel it is very important that it does not contain blank lines.**

 ### Upload from interface

 Choose the menu in top left corner, click `Gene Panel`.
-Then under 'new panel' the user can point to a csv file and fill in name and display name.
+Then under 'new panel' the user can point to a file and fill in name and display name.

 ### Upload with CLI